Exports — SARIF, CSV, SBOM

 CSV (findings)

-Section titled “CSV (findings)”| Where | Findings list → CSV button |
+Section titled “CSV (findings)”| Where | Findings list → CSV button. |

 |---|---|

-| Format | RFC 4180 CSV, UTF-8 |
+| Format | RFC 4180 CSV, UTF-8. |

 Use for spreadsheet-based offline triage, ad-hoc reporting, and exec dashboards.
-Note: CSV exports the rows currently shown, not “all matching the filter” — for large datasets, paginate or use SARIF.

 SARIF 2.1.0 (findings)

-Section titled “SARIF 2.1.0 (findings)”| Where | Findings list → SARIF button |
+Section titled “SARIF 2.1.0 (findings)”| Where | Findings list → SARIF button. |

 |---|---|

-| Format | SARIF 2.1.0 JSON |
+| Format | SARIF 2.1.0 JSON. |

-| Scope | All findings matching current filters |
+| Scope | All findings matching current filters. |

-| Hard cap | 25,000 findings — narrow filters if you exceed |
+| Hard cap | 25,000 findings — the endpoint returns 413 above that.
+Narrow filters or paginate. |

 SARIF is the industry-standard format for static-analysis output.
 Compatible with:

-- GitHub Code Scanning (upload via GitHub Actions for in-PR annotations)
+- GitHub Code Scanning (upload via GitHub Actions for in-PR annotations).

-- Azure DevOps code scanning
+- Azure DevOps code scanning.

-- JFrog Xray
+- JFrog Xray.

-- Any tool that ingests SARIF
+- Any tool that ingests SARIF.

 Mappings Vygl applies: